openfun/blog/content/posts/xapi-activities-101/index.md

 It may also incorporate the definition hosted by a **metadata provider**.

-The LRS is free to pick which definition to choose !
+The LRS is free to pick which definition to choose!

 ### Authoritative metadata 🐙